Individual problems in marriage counseling

 Couple’s presenting problem

-When they interacted, it was not hostile, but hardly engaged.
-They described themselves as having an “efficient,” but not passionate marriage, and were proud of their friendship.
+When they interacted, it was not hostile but hardly engaged.
+They described themselves as having an “efficient” but not passionate marriage and were proud of their friendship.

 Their son’s circumstances changed all of that.
-Jared came back to his parents’ house one night, after a night of drinking, and made a lot of noise.
+Jared came back to his parent’s house one night after a night of drinking and made a lot of noise.

 While the men fought downstairs, Lorraine sat in bed, frozen with fear.
 While she hadn’t identified it at the time, the raised voices brought her back to childhood, when she felt helpless to intervene in the violence directed at her mother.

-As a child, it was too terrifying (and dangerous) to have been able to actually protect her mother from her father.
+As a child, it was too terrifying (and dangerous) to have been able actually to protect her mother from her father.
 Jack was not like her father.
 He was a stand-in that she could safely take on.

 The history of the conflict